PetruGarstea/ODBRS/README.md

 # ODBRS
 Oracle DaTabase Backup Report System v0.0.1

-ODBRS provides oracle "full backup" report by demand.
+ODBRS provides oracle "rman full backup" report by demand.
 Its possible to add Oracle instances to ODBRS and generate the reports based on time and status.

 Time: current and history